 Please let us know if our docs can be improved, either by filing an issue or submitting a PR!

-Theoretically, Windows can be used to develop Kolibri, but we haven’t tested this lately.
-If you’re running Windows, you are likely to encounter issues with this guide.
-That said, we’d appreciate any help improving these docs for Windows developers!
+Theoretically, Windows can be used to develop Kolibri, but we haven’t done much testing with it.
+If you’re running Windows, you are likely to encounter some issues with this guide, and we’d appreciate any help improving these docs for Windows developers!

 Git and GitHub¶